Peripheral Vascular Disease

 • Sometimes the PVD may be so severe that the pain may even be present at rest.
 This is called “rest pain” and it is a sign of severe advanced PVD.

 • While the above two conditions are life style limiting, in extreme cases, PVD may also pose an increase in morbidity and mortality.
-This happens when a patient with wound will develop an ulcer or wound.
-Due to no blood flow, the wound will not heal.
+This happens when a patient with wound develops an ulcer, due to no blood flow, the wound does not heal.
 This typically presents as a non-healing wound in diabetics and is colloquially called “Diabetic Foot”.
 The condition is scientifically called “Critical Limb Ischemia (CLI)”.
-This is what people also often term as gangrene, where the limb may turn black and often ends up in amputation.

 • Sometimes, the blockage in the arteries can be fresh or happen suddenly, and the limb may suddenly turn cold, pale with extreme pain and often numbness or paralysis.
 This is a medical emergency called “Acute Limb Ischemia or ALI”.
-It often poses a risk to loss of limb with a protracted hospital ICU stay and poses a risk to life due to complications including infection/sepsis etc. if not treated in a timely fashion.
+It often poses a risk of loss of limb and poses a risk to life due to complications including infection/sepsis etc. if not treated on time.

 Diagnosis of Peripheral Vascular Disease

-For confirmation of the extent of blockage and the percentage and number of involved vessels an angiography is needed.
+• For confirmation of the extent of blockage, the percentage and number of involved vessels an angiography is done.
 This can be either a CT angiography, MR Angiography or a conventional invasive angiography also called DSA or Digital Subtracted Angiography.

 Management & Treatment of Peripheral Vascular Disease